|Host Institutions:||Semester, Academic Year, and Summer programs. Internships are available during all programs at LSBU:|

 - TUITION for the maximum number of credits indicated on the program course offerings page.
 Enrolling in more than the maximum number of credits (if permitted by the host institution) will result in an additional fee.

 - ACADEMIC CREDITS: Students who receive pre-approval from their home institution can transfer the credits they earn to their home institution.

 - OFFICIAL TRANSCRIPT: Final transcript is issued by your host institution.
 Upon completion of the program, ASA will provide one free shipment of your final transcript to your U.S. institution.

 - EXCURSIONS: Semester programs in London include 2 day excursions & 1 overnight excursion.
 Summer programs at London South Bank University include 2 day excursions.
-Summer programs at University of the Arts London include 1 day excursion.
+Summer programs at University of the Arts London include 1 day excursion per session.
 Excursion locations to be decided.

 - CULTURAL ACTIVITIES within London (museum visits, walking tours, etc.)